 Who are we?

 The Southern Indian Ocean Deepsea Fishers Association was formed in 2006 by the four companies that were active in the deep-sea high-seas fisheries of the Southern Indian Ocean at the time, and is registered under the Incorporated Societies Act of the Cook Islands.
-The objectives of the Association included the promotion of responsible management of the deepwater fishery resources of the SIO to ensure sustained harvests to the benefit of mankind while conserving biodiversity, especially deepwater benthos in the area of the fishery and associated and dependent species.
+The objectives of the Association include the promotion of responsible exploitation of the deepwater fishery resources of the SIO to ensure sustained harvests to the benefit of mankind, through the maintenance of livelihoods, provision of food and undertaking of non-subslized profitable fisheries while ensuring the protection and sustainabiity of biodiversity, especially deepwater benthos in the area of the fishery and associated and dependent species.

 The current members of SIODFA are: